Geometry and combinatorics via right-angled Artin groups: Translating between group theory and combinatorics

 Many cryptosystems rely on computational problems that are difficult to solve directly, which is why many modern cryptographic protocols assume $P\neq NP$.
 The theme of this section has been the translation of combinatorial properties of graphs, and especially computationally interesting ones, into algebraic language.
-This immediately suggests numerous potential group--based cryptosystems, a topic which has been developing rapidly in recent decades.
-For a biased sample of the literature, we direct the reader to ~\cite{FKK2020-pub,FKK2019,MSU08,KoLee00,KahShp15,FKR12} for discussion of some specific cryptosystems.
+This immediately suggests numerous potential group-based cryptosystems , a topic which has been developing rapidly in recent decades.
+Explicit cryptosystems using right-angled Artin groups as a platform have been proposed in~\cite{FK2016}, for example.
+Translating the graph homomorphism problem (which is NP-complete) into an instance of the subgroup homomorphism problem for right-angled Artin groups, one can formulate a secure authentication scheme, for instance.
+For further discussion of specific cryptosystems and for a biased sample of the literature, we direct the reader to ~\cite{FKK2020-pub,FKK2019,MSU08,KoLee00,KahShp15,FKR12}.